ZordoC/py_bank/README.md

 ## Dependencies

 There are two requirements files, one for linting, and formatting tools (requirements_dev.txt) and one for the application itself (requirements.txt).
 If you're in a docker container they should be installed by default.
-Otherwise
+Otherwise:

 	python -m venv .venv
 	. .venv/bin/activate
 	pip install -r requirements_dev.txt
 	pip install -r requirements.txt

+Also `python version` => 3.8

 ## Setup